Product Line Descriptions

 OBI BAGS: Antique and vintage Japanese obi sashes become stunning bags for day or evening.
-Closures include a broad array of Asian frogs, vintage buttons, metal clasps, some with tassels, and semi-precious stone pendants.
-This most popular design, approximately 6 inches wide by 9 inches long, consists of two internal compartments and is worn from the shoulder on a 50 inch cord in a harmonizing color.
+Closures include a broad array of Asian frogs, vintage to antique buttons, metal clasps, some with tassels, and semi-precious stone pendants.
+This most popular design is fully padded, lined in satin, approximately 6 inches wide by 9 1/2 inches long, consisting of two internal compartments, and is worn from the shoulder on a 50 inch cord in a harmonizing color.

 Obi Bag No. 361: Blue silk embroidered in silver with magnet close under silver tassel and bead.

 OPERA BAGS: Black, water-whorled moiré becomes a discreet bag on a smaller scale, that does not compete with jewelry or clothing.
-The single distinguishing feature of each bag is the antique or vintage button closure, often of glass, jet or cutwork.
-This design, approximately 6 inches wide by 6 inches long, is lined in black satin, consists of two internal compartments, and is worn from the shoulder on a 48 inch black satin cord.
+The single distinguishing feature of each bag is the antique or vintage button closure, often of glass, jet or cut-work.
+This design, approximately 6 inches wide by 7 inches long, is lined in black satin, consists of two internal compartments, and is worn from the shoulder on a 50 inch black cord.

 Black moiré opera bag.